 Click this link for identification guidelines to the more difficult species and species groups.

 In addition to those highlighted under the above link, many of the micros, rarer migrants, rarer residents or pugs will need verification by someone familiar with the species either by producing the specimen or a good quality photograph.
 The use of digital cameras has transformed the verification process but it should be borne in mind that species cannot always be identified with certainty from a photograph and it is always best to err on the side of safety in your recording.
 It is always best to retain any moth for which the identification is uncertain - even if a photograph has been taken - until it has been identified with certainty.

-You are recommended to use the Hantsmoths Yahoo email newsgroup for local moth news and to keep in touch with other moth-ers in your area.
+You are recommended to use the Hantsmoths Facebook page for local moth news and to keep in touch with other moth-ers in our area.